frankodoom/MySQL-EntityFramework-Code-First/README.md

 </br>
 ` Pm>   Install-Package EntityFramework`

-**Reference MySQL Assemblies** (NB.These Assemblies are Available after installing the MYSQL Connector for .Net)
+**Reference MySQL Assemblies** (NB.These Assemblies are Available after installing the MYSQL Connector for .Net you can also get them on Nuget)
 - MySQL.Data
 - MySQL.Data.Entity